 One caveat, however, is that heavy exercise while fasted may be a bit much.
 Keep it light to moderate, but DO IT.

-9- Failing To Develop Healthy Eating Habits For The Long Haul
+9- Failing To Develop Healthy Eating Habits

 Take it from me, you want to use the ease of intermittent fasting to focus on developing good habits for the long haul.
+Failing to do so is one of the biggest fasting mistakes ever.

 Because while intermittent fasting does work, if you ever decide to quit or fall off, if your diet isn’t in order you will gain back every last pound!